...

 • Building a supportive network, trying new things, and celebrating small wins are all crucial strategies for progressing and reinventing your professional identity during a career transition.

-1. Embracing the Uncertainty of Your Career Change Journey
+1. Embrace the Uncertainty of Your Career Change Journey

-With strategic job-hopping becoming more common, the old standard of landing a job and staying there for decades now feels antiquated.
+As strategic job-hopping becomes more common, the old standard of landing a job and staying there for decades now feels antiquated.
 Today, our careers aren’t necessarily linear paths that lead us from college to retirement.

 So while it may be uncomfortable to feel lost and uncertain, think of it this way: this feeling can be the catalyst for personal growth and discovering new opportunities you wouldn’t otherwise find.

-If you’ve been feeling unfulfilled in your job or jobs for years, you may have lost touch with your passion.
+If you’ve been feeling unfulfilled in jobs for years, you may have lost touch with your passion.
 It may feel like you don’t know who you are or what you want from your career.
-So this is a chance to explore other potential positions, take calculated risks, and find yourself again.
+So this is your sign to explore other potential positions, take calculated risks, and find yourself again.

 Forest of bright evergreen trees with foggy mist obscuring the view into the distance, representing stepping out of a "feeling lost" career phase and into clarity